AP VoteCast: Georgia voters sour on state of nation

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in Georgia.
-Thirty-nine percent said it is the most important issue facing the country today.
+Almost two-fifths said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with 27% saying it ranked at the top.
+Voters also considered the economy a major issue, with over a quarter saying it ranked at the top.

-Eleven percent named racism, 9% named health care and 4% named law enforcement.

 NATIONAL ECONOMY